TACC/Core-CMS/taccsite_cms/static/site_cms/css/src/README.md

-# TACC CMS - Stylesheets - Exports
+# TACC CMS - Stylesheets

 These files are minified and processed by the `npm run build` step.